 Our auditors are KPMG LLP, Suite 200, Yonge Corporate Centre, 4100 Yonge Street, Toronto, Ontario M2P 2H3.
-Our consolidated financial statements as at and for the years ended December 31, 2002 and 2003 have been audited by KPMG LLP, independent registered public accounting firm, and are included herein in reliance upon the report of KPMG LLP, independent registered public accounting firm, included herein, and upon the authority of said firm as expert in auditing and accounting.
+Our consolidated financial statements as at December 31, 2003 and 2004 and for each of the years in the three year period ended December 31, 2004 have been incorporated by reference herein in reliance upon the report of KPMG LLP, independent registered public accounting firm, incorporated by reference herein, and upon the authority of said firm as expert in auditing and accounting.